Ricette di Sicilia

 - 4

-Add the stock: pour in half a ladle of hot vegetable stock and cook the mixture for about 15 minutes.
+Pour in half a cup of the vegetable stock and let the mixture cook gently for about 15 minutes until tender.

 - 5